janetschel/janetschel/README.md

 Thank you for visiting my profile!
 If you're interested in working with me (or want to get in touch with me for any other reason), hit me up via [mail@janetschel.dev](mailto:mail@janetschel.dev) or via [@janetschel](https://twitter.com/janetschel) on Twitter.

+For more content visit my blog ([blog.janetschel.dev](https://blog.janetschel.dev)) or my homepage!
+I'm looking forward to see you there.